 Alright, it doesn’t look like much these days but back when I first saw this anime the opening song and the final shot with the girls striking a pose behind the title really left an impression.
 You have the main cast, including the cats (even before all the characters were introduced so you knew who was coming), you’ve got the crescent moon in both the sky and behind the title, you have the love heart over the I, and the weird spot light on the scouts with the rest of the background detail left kind of hazy but still quite pretty.
 By my tastes today, I probably wouldn’t think too much of this title, but the lingering impression it left forced me to concede this title serves an absolute purpose in appealing to the target audience of the show so it deserved a place on my list.

-Okay, don’t start prepping all your reasons why I am wrong.
-This title screams what the show is, which is larger than life.
-More importantly, this basic text title with it’s red, white and blue colour scheme is absolutely recognisable and stands out from the crowd.
+This title used to be number one and in terms of nostalgia is still my number one (even over sailor moon).
+Why?
+Because it absolutely screams what the show is, which is larger than life.
+More importantly, this basic text title with it’s red, white and blue colour scheme is recognisable and stands out from the crowd.
 The flames out the side frame it perfectly.
 The whole thing is fun and not taking itself overly seriously while at the same time making you feel there’s something more to it.

 Bleach actually gets a double hit here because in addition to the series title being iconic every single episode gets it’s own eye-catching thematically appropriate episode title screen.
 Preparing you for the episode to come in both subject matter and tone (even if you don’t get it when you see it at the start of the episode by the end you’ll know exactly why the title looked like that).
-Eventually I’ll do a top 5 list of episode titles for Bleach because they have some very cool designs.
+I still haven’t done that top 5 list of Bleach episode titles and I really need to get on it.

 Alright, over to you.
 What anime titles have grabbed your attention?